 This course will teach advanced topics in specialized communication disorders areas such as articulation, fluency, voice and resonance, receptive and expressive language, hearing, swallowing, cognitive aspects, social aspects, and communication modalities.
 The specific topic will be announced each semester offered.
-Course may be repeated four times with a change in topic.
+May be repeated with a change in topic for a maximum of twelve (12 units of credit.
 Prerequisites: CDS 101 and 230.